 So quickly does Jesus’ star rise that everyone starts to wonder whether he is the messiah.
 In jail, John gets wind of the speculation and wants Jesus to confirm it.
 He sends envoys to him.
 “Tell us: are you the one?”

 Jesus replies: “Go tell John this: the blind see, the lame walk, the dead rise, and the poor have God on their side.”
 The gospel doesn’t record John’s reaction when he heard this message back in his cell, but the Baptist knew his Bible.
-Jesus was roughly quoting Isaiah, who said that when the blind see, the lame walk, the dead rise and the poor get mercy, it’s a sure sign that God is nearby, and will soon set about removing the wicked and breathing new life into the whole creation.
+Jesus was roughly quoting Isaiah, who said that when the blind see, the lame walk, the dead rise, and the poor get justice, it’s a sure sign that God is nearby, and will soon set about removing the wicked and breathing new life into the whole creation.

 But that line from Isaiah is not all Jesus said that day.
 What if, as they turned away to return to John in jail, the emissaries overheard the conversation between Jesus and the crowd?
 That stunning line—“No one ever born is greater than John.”
 And the addendum—“but the least in the kingdom is greater.”
 What if they reported that to John, too?
 In that dismal cell, would he have been glad to be praised so highly?
 Or might that praise have sounded like a eulogy?
 A kind word spoken over the grave of his movement.
 John is great!
 Bur John is yesterday!
 Long live John!
 Now, let’s get on to Jesus.

 Leaving John in jail is hard.
 It seems heartless, ungrateful, unfeeling.
-There will always be good reasons to stay behind with him.
+There will always be good reasons to stay behind with John.
 You want to get him out of jail so that he can keep doing the good work he was doing.
 You want to honor his contributions, to let him know you care about what happens to him.
 But it can’t be that way.
 You have to go on without him if you want what Jesus promises, the new life he wants to give you from God.

 Still, it’s not easy to leave John in jail.
 If you ever tried to leave some John of your own behind, you know what I mean.
 If you ever tried to break from an okay way of life that was keeping you from a great one, you know what I’m talking about.
 If you’ve ever tried to let go of something solid, a bird in the hand, to take that risk that’s been calling to you for a long, long time, calling you to stake your life on a promise or a dream, you know what I mean.
 You need to leave John in jail and go forward.